Sue Novara Reber

 In 1983, she was second in the Ruffles Tour of Texas.
 Novara-Reber won two stages of the French Tour and took the Self Cycling Circuit (East) for the second time.
 She placed second in the criterium nationals.

-She was disappointed to not make the 1984 US Olympic team, but finished her career strong.
+Despite this change in styles she narrowly missed making the US Olympic squad, but finished her career strong.
 During her last year of racing, in 1984, she won the Central Park Grand Prix in New York City.